-As the sun (almost) sets on 2014 I’m so happy to be sitting here writing these words: “I’ve had an amazing year of travel”.
-They’re the kind of words that can make people want to push your smug little face into the dirt, but I hope you’ll forgive my boasting because my amazing year of travel came directly off the back of 2013 – my worst travel year yet, and as the sun rose of 2014 I was terrified that my travel curse would follow me into the New Year.
+As the sun (almost) sets on another year I’m so happy to be sitting here writing these words: “I’ve had an amazing year of travel”.
+They’re the kind of words that can make people want to push your smug little face into the dirt, but I hope you’ll forgive my boasting because my amazing year of travel came directly off the back of my worst travel year yet, and as the sun rose on a new year I was terrified that my travel curse would follow me into the New Year.

 Malaga was my first stop of the year and was the entry point to Spain for my month-long trip through Andalucia.
 Although I didn’t hit my travel stride until the final week of this part of my trip, this stunning sunset as I flew to Berlin felt like it symbolised the start of a new chapter of travel for me.